What is Alimony or Spousal Maintenance in Arizona?

 Although not technically a spousal maintenance case, the Arizona Court of Appeals in the Pyeatte v.
 Pyeatte case held that the divorce court could enforce a promise between spouses made during the marriage for one spouse to pay for the spouse’s college education.

-It is important to know that certain eligibility requirements must be met in order for a spouse to receive spousal maintenance in Arizona.
+It is important to know that certain eligibility requirements must be met for a spouse to receive spousal maintenance in Arizona.
 These requirements include:

 - The spouse lacks sufficient property to provide for his or her reasonable needs;